speed/appengine-java-guestbook-multiphase/README.md

-## appengine-java-guestbook-multiphase

-Goes through the process of creating an App Engine guestbook using Java and Maven in phases.
+Goes through the process of creating an App Engine NewCrawler using Java and Maven in phases.

-1. phase1 -- UI Only
-2. final -- Adds data access using [Objectify](https://github.com/objectify/objectify)

-Written by Google Cloud Developer Relations

-Please ask questions on [Stackoverflow](http://stackoverflow.com/questions/tagged/google-app-engine)

 ## Project setup, installation, and configuration

 How do I, as a developer, start working on the project?

-1. cd final  (or phase1)
+1. newcrawler-gae-shell
 1. `mvn clean appengine:devserver`

 <!---